RISE-Remote-Intranet-School-Environment/RISE-Syllabus/README.md

 ![image](https://user-images.githubusercontent.com/67092457/206734346-17a032eb-96a4-48f8-8d07-697ed877d6ef.png) \
 We generate the documentation at the end of our project but you can do it by yourself

+Download the repository and open one html file the open this documentation \

 ## GITHUB PROJECT